Gerald Stapleton: Post-war

 He left the RAF in April 1946 and went to work for British Overseas Airways Corporation (BOAC) flying Doves, Herons and Dakotas on the West African routes until 1948 when he returned to the United Kingdom.
 Later Stapleton emigrated to South Africa, where he had a number of very different jobs, including in Botswana, a country he refers to as 'God's Own'.
 In 1994, he returned to the UK with his wife, Audrey.

 To commemorate the 50th Anniversary of the formation of the Battle of Britain Memorial Flight in 2007, for the next two seasons the Flight's Supermarine Spitfire IIa, P7350, which fought in 603 Squadron during the Battle of Britain will carry the letters XT-L, Stapleton's personal aircraft.

 Biography

-In 2002 an authorised biography was published (co-written by David Ross) in which Stapleton recounted his war time experiences.
+In 2002 an authorised biography was published (co-written by David Ross) in which Stapleton recounted his wartime experiences.
 They both also attended many commemorative functions.
 Ross also wrote a biography of Richard Hillary.